modelica/MA-Bylaws/MA-Bylaws.md

   - Initial members of the project (individual and organizational).
 A MAP must have a reasonable number of members.

-  - Name, organization and position of the project leader.
+  - Name, organization and position of the project leader (and deputy) fulfilling the requirements of §23.

-The project leader must be a member of the MA before the voting about the project's registration.
-If this is not already the case, the procedure of § 3 can be applied.
-If the project leader is no longer a member of MA, another MA member has to be elected as project leader according to the project rules.
-Until a new project leader has been elected, the MA Chairperson is the leader of such a project.
-After the MAP registration, the project leader can apply for approval as MA Board member by the MA.

-For clarification: other projects members need not be MA members.

 ## § 23 Terms and conditions for Modelica Association Projects ##

+An MA project leader and the deputy needs to fulfil the requirements for an MA board member.

 The MAP leader has to prepare a report about the project operation of the previous year for the MA Annual Assembly meeting.